FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dli_queue.md

     Changing this parameter will create a new resource.
 The options are as follows:
     - sql,
     - general
-    - all
     > NOTE: If the type is not specified, the default value sql is used.

-* `enterprise_project_id` - (Optional, String, ForceNew) Enterprise project ID.
-    The value 0 indicates the default enterprise project.
-Changing this parameter will create a new resource.

-* `platform` - (Optional, String, ForceNew) CPU architecture of queue compute resources.
-The value can be x86_64.
-    Changing this parameter will create a new resource.

 * `resource_mode` - (Optional, String, ForceNew) Queue resource mode.
   Changing this parameter will create a new resource.